EricGitHub722/EricGitHub722.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+This website is currently a private website with the purpose of recording my work and life.
+{style="text-align: justify;"}

+I am a first-year(2023.09-) master's student at the College of Intelligence and Computing, Tianjin University, supervised by Prof. Dongxiao He.
+My research interests include Self-Supervised Learning, especially in Contrastive Learning, Graph Reasoning, and Graph Prompt Learning.
 {style="text-align: justify;"}